fodela/Data-Structure-and-Algorithm/lessons.md

 - Traversing => going through the nodes and checking the linked list.
 Also known as link hopping or pointer hopping.

 Each node is represented as a unique object, with that instance storing a reference to its element and reference to the next node (or None)

+### Inserting an element at the head of singly linked list

+An important property of a linked list is that it does not have a predetermined fixed size.
+It uses space proportionally to its current number of elements

+#### NB: check implementation files for how it is done

+Procedure to insert a new element at the head of the list:

+1. Create a new node
+2. Set its element to the new element
+3. Set its next link to refer to the current head
+4. Then set the list's head to point to the new node.